c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 o           # Open a new line below
 O           # Open a new line above i           # Enter Insert mode
-A           # Move to the end of the line and enter Insert mode cW          # Change the WORD under the cursor
+Shitf+a     # Enter Insert mode in the end of the line cW          # Change word under the cursor
-C           # Change from the cursor to the end of the line Ctrl-y      # Copy the character from the line above
+C           # Change line under the cursor
+Ctrl+y      # Copy the character from the line above

 y           # Yank (copy)
 p           # Paste below
-P           # Paste above
+Shift+p     # Paste above
 dd          # Cut the current line dG          # Cut to the end of the file dgg         # Cut to the beginning of the file

 u           # Undo
-Ctrl-r      # Redo
+Ctrl+r      # Redo

-V           # Enter Visual Line mode (useful for indentation and copy/paste) Ctrl-v      # Enter Visual Block mode (useful for comment lines)
+Shift+V     # Enter Visual Line mode (for indentation and copy) Ctrl+v      # Enter Visual Block mode (for comment lines)
 >           # Indent to the right
 <           # Indent to the left
 .           # Repeat the last change